-Other things I loved eating at Mercado de la Merced were entomadas – corn tortillas stacked on top of each other with amazingly delicious sauce, onions and cheese, chilaquiles – corn tortillas topped with different spicy sauces, and tamales stuffed with chicken and mole.
+Other things I loved eating at Mercado de la Merced were entomadas – corn tortillas stacked on top of each other with an amazingly delicious sauce, onions and cheese, chilaquiles – corn tortillas topped with different spicy sauces, and tamales stuffed with chicken and mole.

 It’s chocolatey without being sweet.
-It’s nutty and floraly and the texture is a little weird to get used to at first, but actually really nice.
+It’s nutty and has a floral aroma and the texture is a little weird to get used to at first, but actually really nice.
 I highly recommend trying it on a trip to Oaxaca.

 Chocolate en Agua

 You can either have it with water or with milk.
 I don’t really drink milk (I’m lactose intolerant and also I just don’t really like the taste) but chocolate en agua is no less creamy than any hot chocolate that I’ve ever had in the past.
 In fact, it’s creamier and richer without being sickly or too sweet.
-It’s amazing.

 But when I saw it on the menu in Oaxaca, I was intrigued.
 The one I had was at Comedor Betty in the Mercado de la Merced and it was really nice.
 Similar to the hot chocolate, it was served with pan de yema to dip in it.

 Craft Beer from Tierra Blanca

 It’s such a cool little bar tucked into a restaurant on the outskirts of the city center.
 They brew their own beers, the prices are reasonable, and the staff are really friendly.

 There are literally dozens of mezcal shops around the city where you can sample different mezcals and buy bottles.
 Every bar and restaurant serves Oaxacan mezcal, too, so there’s no escaping this delicious tipple.

 I don’t recommend coming here at 11:30 after have a few beers at the rooftop bar next door the night before you have to get up for a tour at 8 am (although I do highly recommend going for beers at the rooftop bar next door).